 Hello!

-Tiny Telephone features Studer 820 2″ tape machines, rebuilt-Ampex ATR 102 1/2″, Pro Tools HD, Aviom headphones, and Bob Hodas-tuned control rooms.
-Tons of shared instruments are available in all rooms, including a vast collection of guitars, basses, amps, and mono/poly synths.
-We have an EMT 140 plate and classic instruments that every band should have access to: Hammond B3 w/ Leslie 122, Cunitz-rebuilt Wurlitzer 200a and Rhodes, and elemental monosynths like the Minimoog and Arp Odyssey.
+Tiny Telephone features a refurbished Neve 8068, Studer 820 2″ tape machines, rebuilt-Ampex ATR 102 1/2″, Pro Tools HD with 32 channels of excellent Prism conversion, Aviom headphones, and Bob Hodas-tuned control rooms.
+We also provide classic instruments that every band should have access to: Hammond B3 w/ Leslie 122, Cunitz-rebuilt Wurlitzer 200a and Rhodes, and critical synths like the Moog 3c modular, an ARP 2600, and a restored Roland Jupiter 8.

-We provide free 2″ 24-track tape to help bands to discover to magic of analog recording.
-Our Studer and Ampex tape machines are not for show, they are expertly teched, well-maintained, and precisely calibrated.
+We provide free 2″ 24-track tape to help bands to discover the magic of analog recording.
+Our Studer and Ampex tape machines are not for show, they are in constant use: expertly teched, well-maintained, and precisely calibrated.

-We offer top-notch session musicians at a fixed price, these are excellent players and great people to spend a day with.
+We offer top-notch session musicians at a fixed price, these are excellent players and great people to spend a session with.

-Since I am painfully addicted to buying audio gear, our gear list will only improve.
-The studio stays stocked with Ritual Coffee and Five Mountains Tea.
+Since I am painfully addicted to buying audio gear, our gear list will only continue to improve.
+The studio is stocked with Ritual Coffee and Five Mountains Tea.
 Tiny Telephone is stridently democratic, we encourage bands from all genres and experience levels to record here.
 Go to our FAQ to get detailed information about rates, direction, and deposit info.

 Please email me if you’d like a studio tour, I usually schedule a few every week.
 I’m happy to give anyone a tour, I don’t care if you’re booking the studio or just visiting Oakland.
-Often late mornings and weekends work best.
+Late mornings and weekends often work best.

 some videos